MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 A game must determine when the conversation window remains active (while a user is multi-tasking) or when it should close (for example, when a user exits a chat session).
 Keep in mind that this window represents a live chat conversation and is not to be confused with instant messaging (IM).
 For example, if a user walks away from their console or pauses a game, the conversation will continue but they'll have missed replies that occurred before they return.

 > [!NOTE]
 > UX recommendation: Keep the window active when a game is constrained or paused.
-Close the window when the game is killed.
+Close the window when the game exits.

-## TCUI (title-callable UI)
+## Title-callable UI (TCUI)

 *Console example: The Xbox One Guide is TCUI and has a transparent overlay that dims the screen.*